How to determine which marketing tactics are generating the highest-quality leads

 2. Split your audience in half and launch version A to one half and version B to the other.
 Launch your test with different audience groups, such as two separate email lists, or simply run two different ads side by side on Google or out-of-home (like a billboard).

 4. Implement changes.
-Based on those results, move forward with the version that’s creating more conversions and generating more leads for your business.
+Based on those results, proceed with the version that’s generating more conversions and leads for your business.

 Surveys are tools you can use to pose questions to your audience anonymously and receive feedback related to your business, marketing and sales tactics, and customer satisfaction.
 They can help you get a pulse on how familiar people are with your business and how loyal your customers are to figure out if your marketing strategy is making a tangible impact.